-In cases where the section 2 Hg masses were less than the detection limit (there were no such instances for section 1 of the traps), no adjustments were made.
+In cases where the section 2 Hg masses were less than the detection limit, no adjustments were made.
 This approach is consistent with past guidance from EPA's Emissions Measurement Center (EMC), confirming that the MDL should not be used in lieu of the measured mass in cases where the measured section 2 mass is below the MDL.